BGCG/project2/README.md

 **Question display:**

-* The question is displayed with four answer options, when the button is clicked it will alert the user whether their response was wrong/invalid.
+* The question is displayed with four answer options, when the button is clicked it will alert the user whether their response was correct or wrong/invalid.
 * A description below the option buttons will display the right answer with a small explanation when an option is clicked.

 ![screenshot-of-options](assets/images/screenshots/quiz-options.png)